 We own real estate such as rental office buildings, rental logistics centers, rental commercial facilities other than office buildings, rental condominiums and land which is utilized for development as operating leases.
-A large portion of our real estate holdings is located around major cities in Japan such as Tokyo.
-The following table sets forth the carrying amount of investment and rental property as of the beginning and end of fiscal 2015, as well as the fair value as of the end of fiscal 2015.
+A large portion of our real estate held for investment and rental is located around major cities in Japan such as Tokyo.
+The following table sets forth the carrying amount of investment and rental property as of the beginning and end of fiscal 2016, as well as the fair value as of the end of fiscal 2016.